Finding the right personal lubricant

 However, the regular application of personal lubricants can help you avoid the negative effects of vaginal dryness.
 Also, you can help your vagina by masturbating on a regular basis.
 The wide variety of sex toys on the market offers unlimited options for clitoral and vaginal stimulation.

-For clitoral stimulation, you can use a small bullet vibrator that you should apply to your clit or if you prefer hands-free masturbation, you can choose a wearable panty vibrator – both options are super discreet, yet efficient.
+For clitoral stimulation, you can use a good pocket vibrator that you should apply to your clit or if you prefer hands-free masturbation, you can choose a wearable panty vibrator – both options are super discreet, yet efficient.

 For vaginal stimulation, you can use a regular internal vibrator or a dildo.
 There’s also the option to wear your internal vibrator while in public – this will guarantee you sufficient lubrication all day/night long.
 Lush 2 and Esca 2 are good examples of such vibrators.